infor-design/enterprise-wc/src/components/ids-date-picker/README.md

 - Can now be imported as a single JS file and used with encapsulated styles
 - Instead of `onOpenCalendar` callback there are `show`, `hide` popup plain JS events and a date for calendar can be set as date picker `year`, `month`, `day` settings when calendar popup is opened
 - To use date picker with time picker `format` attribute should contain time i.e. `M/d/yyyy hh:mm a`
+- Added week numbers option to the calendar picklist